 - 1 teaspoon salt

 - In a large bowl, combine the flour, white sugar, and salt.
 Stir.
 Cut in cold butter.
 Add creamed cottage cheese, egg, and yeast.
-Mix well into the dough.
+Mix well into a dough.

-- Roll the dough until measured 14×14 inches wide.
+- Roll the dough until it measures 14×14 inches.

 - In a small bowl, combine brown sugar, melted butter, and vanilla.
 Spread over dough and top with nuts or raisins.

-- Roll up and cut into 1/2 inch slices.
-Place in greased pan and let rise for 2 hours or until doubled in size.
+- Roll and cut into 1/2 inch slices.
+Place in greased 9×13 pan and let rise for 2 hours or until doubled in size.

 - Bake in a preheated 400˚ F oven for 15-20 minutes.